Embedding digital chronotherapy into medical devices -- A canine validation for controlling status epilepticus through multi-scale rhythmic brain stimulation: Methods

-With remote telemetry, we were able to assess the spectral content of thalamocortical signals from our dataset based on prior characterization studies; representative spectrograms are included in Figure 2B.
-Applying the entrainment hypothesis, we remotely tuned the stimulation frequency to the patient's dominant rhythm during restful, alert activity ($\SI{13}{\hertz}$\,/\,$\SI{350}{\micro\second}$\,/\,$\SI{1.3}{\milli\ampere}$ bilateral), while trying to avoid a sub-harmonic rhythm which might align with the $\SI{2}{\hertz}$ oscillation that correlated with induction and seizure onset, and has been suggested to induce absence seizures in human subjects \cite{Velasco1997}.
+With remote telemetry, we were able to assess the spectral content of thalamocortical signals from our dataset based on prior characterization studies; representative power spectral density (PSD) plots are included in Figure 2B.
+Applying the entrainment hypothesis, we remotely tuned the stimulation frequency to the canine's dominant rhythm during restful, alert activity ($\SI{13}{\hertz}$\,/\,$\SI{350}{\micro\second}$\,/\,$\SI{1.3}{\milli\ampere}$ bilateral), while trying to avoid a sub-harmonic rhythm which might align with the $\SI{2}{\hertz}$ oscillation that correlated with seizure onset and initiation.
+Similar low frequency rhythms have also been suggested to induce absence seizures in human subjects \cite{Velasco1997}.
 The final entrainment model that guided therapy is summarized in the Arnold Tongue plot of Figure 2C.
 The adoption of this setting coincided with the end of the immediate cluster seizure event and it has been used thereafter as the default stimulation pattern.
 As an emergency fall-back for breakthrough seizures, a HF mode with elevated amplitude ($\SI{130}{\hertz}$\,/\,$\SI{90}{\micro\second}$\,/\,$\SI{1.5}{\milli\ampere}$ bilateral) was implemented which could be triggered by the carer through tap activation, using the built-in accelerometer (Figure 1B).
-Note that the levels for the emergency HF stim would not be tolerated during normal activities of daily living, e.g. it can induce reversible head-pulling, but were acceptable for an emergent state.
+Note that the levels for the emergency HF stimulation would not be tolerated during normal activities of daily living, e.g. it can induce reversible head-pulling, but were acceptable for an emergent state.

-\subsection{Therapeutic Strategy - Diurnal Rhythms and Slow Adaptation}
+\subsection{Therapeutic Strategy -- Diurnal Rhythms and Slow Adaptation}

 Since physiological rhythms can vary throughout the day \cite{Leguia2021, Gregg2020}, the stimulation might benefit from temporal adjustments regardless of immediate physiological state.
-For example, stimulation of our patient could lead to hypervigilance, so the therapy was adjusted for variable values through the clock cycle supplemented by adaptive transitions based on activity/inactivity.
-The temporal alignment of stimulation variations was introduced to align maximum stimulation with peaks of prior seizure activity recorded in the diary (Figure 3).
-The aim was to account for immediate variation in activity, while accounting for daytime naps, since the highest probability of seizures correlated with the sleep state.
+In case of our canine stimulation could lead to hypervigilance, so the therapy was adjusted to vary over time, supplemented by adaptive transitions based on activity/inactivity.